mrgoonie/rmbg/packages/website/docs/intro.md

   }}
 />

-RMBG is a image background removal application that runs on multiple platforms and incorporates a variety of open-source AI models.
+RMBG is an image background removal application that runs on multiple platforms and incorporates a variety of open-source AI models.
 Designed with a strong emphasis on user privacy, RMBG does not upload your files to any servers, ensuring that your data remains secure and private.

+## Available Platforms

+- **Browser SDK** - Client-side background removal in the browser
+- **Node.js SDK** - Server-side background removal for Node.js applications
+- **CLI** - Command-line tool for batch processing
+- **Desktop App** - Standalone desktop application (Tauri)
+- **REST API** - HTTP API server for web services

 ## AI-Powered Background Removal